neuralconfig/wifi-test/README.md

 6. Verifies connection status and reports signal strength
 7. Optional: Sets up VRF-like routing if `--vrf` is specified
    - Creates a custom routing table for the wireless interface
-   - Configures policy-based routing to ensure traffic from the interface uses this table
+   - Configures policy-based routing to ensure traffic from and to the interface uses this table
-   - Enables ping tests to reach targets outside the wireless network's subnet
+   - Enables ping tests to reach targets both inside and outside the wireless network's subnet
 8. Optional: Pings each target in the list using the wireless interface
 9. Optional: Runs bandwidth tests using iperf3
    - Binds to the Wi-Fi interface's IP to ensure tests use the wireless connection